amarkaswan/CarND-Advanced-Lane-Lines/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 #### <div style="text-align: justify">  This project aims is to write a software pipeline to identify the lane boundaries in a video having distortions, curves, shadows and different road pavements.
-The following section briefly describes the objective ot this project. </div>
+The following section briefly describes the steps followed during this project. </div>

-## Project Objectives
+## Project Steps

-The goals of this project are the following:
+The steps of this project are as follows.

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.